-The estimated cost for this project in this Partial Action Plan is not to exceed \$100,000 and will only be used for planning and design of the Pace Green Roof.
-Other funds will be provided by the City of New York and private contributions for the construction costs of the Green Roof.
+The original estimated cost for this project in this Partial Action Plan was \$100,000 for planning and design of the Pace Green Roof.
+The Partial Action Plan amendment approved by HUD on May 31, 2012 eliminated funding for this activity.